28 July 2014

 11. Don't undervalue yourself: If you just give your time or your work away, or work too cheaply, people (including yourself) lose perspective on what your work is worth.
 And how the hell are you supposed to make a living at that thing you do if neither you, nor the people you do it for, value it properly?
 Not easily.

-12. Do favours, and expect nothing in return: The complement to #11 above.
-You also need to work for free.
-Help people out, try stuff, get involved in projects that excite you (or someone you like) and expect nothing in return.
-Try some stuff just for the hell of it.
+12. Do favours, and expect nothing in return: The complement to #11 above; you should also work for free.
+Help people out, try stuff, get involved in projects that excite you (or excite someone you like) and expect nothing in return.
+Doing stuff generally trumps doing nothing, so get involved

 Random projects and favours can lead to work down the line – but this is not why you should do them; you should do them because it's good for you to stop being such a career-focused, self-absorbed dick once in a while and help someone else take a step towards their dream.